Azure/azure-sdk-tools/eng/common/asset-sync/README.md

 - Size on disk only consists of the files that were pulled.
 There is no .git folder becoming more and more bloated as versions are added.
 - Pulling files piecemeal for an area or areas is relatively easy.
 The main benefit is how easy it would be to pull resources for a given area, like batch or keyvault.
 Most areas took under 5 seconds to pull but there were outliers.
 For example, Storage was the worst offender taking about 7 seconds to pull on corpnet, 15 seconds from Seattle and 50 seconds from Australia.
-- Extremely easy to avoid conflicts, don't need to worry about storage/endless expansion with a storage blob.
+- Extremely easy to avoid conflicts
 - Accessible through basic REST API.
 - Much fewer moving parts.
 It's possible to get into a conflict with the git repo, but not when individually uploading blobs.
-- Given rest API nature of this, possibly implement thin client in go to generate platform specific runners.
+- Given rest API nature of this, possibly implement thin client in `go` to generate platform specific runners.

 #### Disadvantages of `Blob Storage`